MichnoM/Isaac/README.md

 ![boss fight](./readme/bossFight.png)

 ## Credits
-Thanks to the official "The Binding of Isaac: Rebirth" team for inspiring me to make this project!
+Big thanks to the official "The Binding of Isaac: Rebirth" team for inspiring me to make this project and develop as a programmer!